GSA/ficam-playbooks/_playbooks/playbook-sso.md

 5. [Federate application access](#step-5-federate-application-access) with other federal executive agency applications or other federal executive agency employees and contractors.
 Reuse existing federal employee or contractor identities, rather than repeat the process to establish a new identity for each application.
 Federating access includes establishing legal and technical agreements with partner organizations.

 # Step 1: Gain Enterprise Support
 A centralized authentication service can benefit your entire agency, improving the end user experience and your agency’s security posture.
 As you build a business case, capture the strategic benefits tied to specific business benefits.
 It’s important to explain the purpose in the context of business objectives to gain support from agency executives and secure a funding source.
 Each strategic benefit may include a different agency program to collaborate with.
 Conducting a cost benefit analysis may help identify a funding source and gain further support.
+Federal cybersecurity requirements outlined in [6 USC 1523](https://uscode.house.gov/view.xhtml?req=6+USC+1523:+Federal+cybersecurity+requirements){:target="_blank"}{:rel="noopener noreferrer"} reference each head of agency to implement a single sign-on trusted identity platform.

 ## 1.1 Understand the Fundamentals
 SSO is a technology pattern used to centralize authentication among multiple applications.
 The data is exchanged using an assertion protocol.
 The two main types of assertion protocols used in SSO are Security Assertion Markup Language (SAML) and OpenID Connect (OIDC).
 Table 1 provides a brief description of each protocol.
 This playbook focuses primarily on SAML and OIDC because they’re modern, vendor-neutral standards supported by almost all modern cloud applications.
 While this playbook does not describe how each protocol is designed, your SSO product or vendor should explain how their product supports each protocol.